VincenzoSalvati/projectAI/README.md

   <img src="https://user-images.githubusercontent.com/75745078/173242611-35a697cd-9de8-4c91-881c-72520772e1fc.png" />
 </p>

-After pressing no, the bot is able to place: 1 black stone, 1 white stone and 1 black stone in this order.
+After pressing no, the bot is able to place: one black stone, one white stone and one black stone in this order.
 Hence, the player can choose among the followings:
 -	Playing with black stones
 -	Playing with withe stones
 -	Placing one black stone and one white stone so that the bot has to choose its own colour.